isobelcochrane938/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Always remember that you're not just writing code for computers to execute but also for humans to read, understand, and modify in the future.
 Invest time in planning, refactoring, and modularizing your codebase; it will save you and your team countless hours down the line."

 In essence, clarity and simplicity should be guiding principles when crafting software solutions, as they lead to more robust, reliable, and efficient systems over the long run.

+# 2024-01-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you complete the tasks that are most critical to your project or business.

+Secondly, planning ahead is essential.
+Make sure you have a clear idea of what you need to accomplish and when you want to complete it.
+Creating a schedule or timeline for each task can help keep you on track and ensure you don't get behind.
+Planning ahead also helps you identify potential obstacles or issues before they become major problems.